 The first three characters are always “131” and identify the dataset as an S-131 dataset.

 The next four characters identify the issuing agency by its alphanumeric agency code in the IHO producer code register in the IHO GI Registry (i.e., the IHO is identified as “AA”, not “1810”).
-Where the agency code consists of fewer than four characters, sufficient zeros must be suffixed to make the length exactly four characters (e.g., “AA00” for IHO).
+Where the agency code consists of fewer than four characters, sufficient zeros must be suffixed to make the length exactly four characters (e.g., “US00” instead of “US” - note that the 4-character code for IHO is exceptionally “00AA” based on current information about plans for 4-character codes).

-The eighth up to the seventeenth character can be used in any way by the producer to provide a unique file name for the dataset.
+The subsequent characters can be used in any way by the producer to provide a unique file name for the dataset.
 The following characters are allowed in the dataset name, A to Z, 0 to 9 and the special character _ (underscore).

-The ninth through seventeenth characters are optional (i.e., at least one character must be used after the producer code).
+The ninth and subsequent characters are optional (i.e., at least one character must be used after the producer code).

+The maximum length of the file name must be 64 characters including the extension and its preceding ‘.” character.
+Note that since update datasets must follow the same rule, allowing for updates lowers this limit (e.g., allowing for 999 updates reduces the limit for base datasets by 4 characters).

 Update dataset naming convention